Pankiev/text-matching-service/README.md

 - A cluster of cassandra (two nodes)
 - A cluster of rabbitmq (two instances)

+It could take a few minutes until cassandra cluster is initialized.
 Application will be available under port 80.

 # Using application